gal-a/blog/docs/notebooks/nlp/nlp_tf-idf_clustering_post.md

 ## Input data

-The input data is extracted from a subset of internet newsgroups available in the scikit learn library, shown below are the word clouds of 'hot topics' within newsgroups emphasizing the most popular topics per newsgroup.
+The input data is extracted from a subset of 4 internet newsgroups available in the scikit learn library.
+Shown below are the word clouds of 'hot topics' within these newsgroups emphasizing the most popular topics per newsgroup.

 ### Atheism newsgroup word cloud: